| | |

 And any other occasion, ever.

-2. Politeness is Paramount
+Politeness is Paramount

 British Culture - Picture of Big Ben and Parliament in London, UK

 British people pride themselves on possessing splendid manners.
 A please and a thank you go a very long way in Britain.
 From a very young age, we are constantly reminded to say thanks after we’ve been given something.
 In later years, (hopefully) the children will have caught on to saying please and thank you without prompt.
-With that, comes the utter horror when someone dares not to use their manners in adulthood!
-As an example, always thank someone for holding the door open for you, add a ‘cheers’ in there followed by another thank you and finally end with a ‘sorry’.

-2a.
 Sorry

-Along with please and thank you’s, is the word ‘sorry’.
-This is possibly the most overused word in the UK and sometimes is said for absolutely no reason.
 As an example, if person A is walking down a street and moves out the way for person B but person B is oblivious and still bumps in to person A, they will both say sorry even though person A did nothing wrong.
 It would be rude not to say sorry in British Culture.

 The ultimate thing that British people loathe is rudeness.
 When someone does something rude, they usually aren’t told how rude they were by anyone because no-one else wants to look rude by confronting them.
 It’s a catch 22 really, we all beat around the bush because we don’t want to cause offence.
-On the flip side, if someone offers a compliment and that person gracefully receives it, it seems quite rude.
-Cockiness and boasting is not accepted in British Culture.
-As a result, it is ingrained into us that we must not easily accept compliments but remain humble at all times.

-Lastly, I must mention a staple part of British Culture.
-Queuing.
-We are a nation of queuers and always will be.
-If you see a bunch of people formally lining up outside a ticket booth or a food buffet, I can bet they are British.
 Pushing in is probably about the most rude thing you can do in the presence of the Brits.
 Of course, we won’t say anything directly to you (we don’t want to seem rude) but you can guarantee there are heads shaking and eyes rolling in disbelief.

 Read Next: Top Phrases Used in South Wales Only

-3. Have you seen the weather?
+Have you seen the weather?

 British Culture - Picture of BBQ for Summer

-Out with the Sun, comes the BBQ!
+Out with the Sun, comes the BBQ

 If you have been to the UK and not heard any comment about the weather, you haven’t truly experienced British Culture.

-On one hand, the weather is used as small talk in offices, bus stops and anywhere else where Brits are internally panicking over the awkward silence.
 On the other hand, however, talk about the weather implies how someone is feeling, i.e. if they are optimistic that although it is raining, it is ‘supposed to brighten up tomorrow’, they are probably feeling okay.
 If their attitude matches the gloomy weather, there is potentially something worrying them.

-In Britain, it rains a lot and we love moaning talking about it.
+In Britain, it rains a lot and we love moaningĀ talking about it.
 When the temperature drops and the rain pours, we walk around like drowned rats and complain how it’s too cold.
 If it snows 1 inch, panic-buying kicks in so bread and milk go extinct, every school and business shuts down and nobody knows how we’ll ever get through it.
-We yearn for those hot summer days spent in beer gardens to get suntanned and enjoy the sunshine.
-When those summer days actually come back around, everyone dreads bedtime when it’s just too hot to sleep, suntans are actually sunburns and there is a national shortage of fans.
-This ongoing cycle continues season on season and goes hand in hand with the British humour, because to say it’s absolute glorious weather outside, actually means it’s pouring down (see point 5).

-4. What is British Culture without a cheeky pint?
+What is British Culture without a cheeky pint?

 Picture of 5 Champagne Glasses Toasting